ArkadyWey/git-example/README.md

 Please ask Jeremy before pushing to prod

-Bring bagels in on saturdays
+Bring coffe and bagels in on saturdays